Platypi/platypusts/CONTRIBUTE.md

 ## Platform support

-PlatypusTS is designer for use in a browser only.
+PlatypusTS is designed for use in a browser only.
 It works in all modern browsers (IE >= 9)

 ## Documentation